CSS3: background-origin and background-clip

 The background-origin property is used to determine how the background-position of a background in a certain box is calculated.

-It takes three different values, border, padding and content.
-When you supply a value of padding, the position is relative to the upper left corner of the padding edge.
-With border it’s relative to the upper left corner of the border, and content means the background is started from the upper left corner of the content.
+It takes three different values, border-box, padding-box and content-box.
+When you supply a value of padding-box, the position is relative to the upper left corner of the padding edge.
+With border-box it’s relative to the upper left corner of the border, and content-box means the background is started from the upper left corner of the content.
+Gecko and WebKit based browsers use an outdated version of the spec, with the values border, padding and content.

 background-clip

 The background-clip property is used to determine whether the backgrounds extends into the border or not.
-The default is border, which means it DOES extend into it, but if you set it to padding, it doesn’t.
+The default is border-box, which means it DOES extend into it, but if you set it to padding-box, it doesn’t. if you use content-box the background only extends to the content area.
+This value has been removed from the latest development version of the spec.

-Here’s 2 times 3 examples, the first row with background-clip set to border, in the second row it’s set to padding.
+Here’s 2 times 3 examples, the first row with background-clip set to border-box, in the second row it’s set to padding-box.
+The Mozilla and WebKit version use their respective syntax.

 If you’re not seeing anything different in the blocks above, check out this screenshot.